Glossary of AI Development Terms

 Workspace

-Section titled “Yolo Mode”High-trust mode where AI can execute commands and make changes without requesting permission for each action.
-Use with caution.
+Section titled “YOLO Mode”High-trust mode where the AI agent can execute commands and make changes without requesting permission for each action.
+In Claude Code: --dangerously-skip-permissions.
+In Codex: the --full-auto flag or approval_policy = "never".
+In Cursor: trusting all tool calls in Agent mode.
+Use with version control and ideally in a sandboxed environment.

 Quick Navigation